sbis04/puzzle_hack/Auto_solver_README.md

 * heuristic: manhattan(board, goalStates[currGoal])
 * depth: int

+>Each node can have maximum of 4 children, the graph fill further expand in a similar fashion with each child pointing to the parent using pointer.

+>The g score here, which is the cost of the move will increase by 1 at each depth since each tile sliding to the blank space represents one move and in the end we need to get the optimal moves for the puzzle instance, this basically mean that we have to add 1 to the g score of the parent before storing it in the child nodes.

+>Heuristics returns the number of tiles that are not in their final position

+>Manhattan Distance of a tile is the distance or the number of slides/tiles away it is from it’s goal state.Thus, for a certain state the Manhattan distance will be the sum of the Manhattan distances of all the tiles except the blank tile.

 Functions :

 * rowColGoalStates() - Returns the goal states for the slide puzzle